-The fine art of the five fingered discount hasn't gone out of style in Arcanum despite the onset of industrial progress, and these skills can help a character become much better in getting what they want or in secretly dealing with particularly annoying people.
+The fine art of the five fingered discount hasn't gone out of style in Arcanum despite the onset of industrial progress, and these skills can help a character become much better in getting what they want and going where they want.

-- Backstab - Improves the use of a dagger making it deadly in the right hands
+- Backstab - Improves the effects of an unexpected knife in the ribs.

 - Prowling - Affects sneaking about without becoming noticed.
-Armor affects this as well, which makes sense considering how hard it is to move in plate.
+Armor affects this as well, which makes sense considering how hard it is to move in plate mail.

 - Spot Trap - Just as it says, this helps to spot traps.